-There was a rigmarole of thought involved in this effort that was almost as bad as leaving it at “I love you too.”
+There was a rigmarole of contemplation involved in this effort that was almost as bad as leaving it at “I love you too.”
 For instance, Sano only mentioned love about once a week (on average), and Saitou didn’t want to bring it up too soon after Sano had.
 But wait too long and Sano would say it again.
 Then, it was usually after sex when Sano said it, and Saitou spent far too much time wondering whether or not to uphold this tradition.
 Would it seem strange if he didn’t?
 He wasn’t afraid of the fact that their relationship was becoming this serious, but did he really want to be declaring love at any old moment?
-But if he said it after sex, might it not seem he was implying that his love was based mostly on sexual attraction?
-Not that he believed that was what Sano was implying…
+But if he said it after sex, might that not seem to imply his love was based mostly on sexual attraction?
+Not that he interpreted Sano’s words thus…

 It was irritating to be thinking so much about this.
 Yes, Sano was important enough to him that he wanted at least once to make the statement on his own terms in a way he would consider meaningful… but why did that require so much attendant deliberation??
 Saitou generally wasn’t the type to overthink things; it was a rare occasion when he didn’t immediately know exactly how to behave.
 But being annoyed with Sano for effecting this change was just a little counterproductive.